marcosabreu39/hangman-web/README.md

-# HangmanWeb
+# Hangman-Web
 ## Frontend of Hangman game application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

-## Steps to execute Hangman game locally
+## Steps to execute Hangman-Web application locally

 Clone this remository and hanman-backend repository;